WebDevStudios/wp-search-with-algolia/README.txt

 * OpenSSL greater than 1.0.1
 * Some payment gateways require fsockopen support (for IPN access)

-Visit the [Search by Algolia server requirements documentation](https://community.algolia.com/wordpress/installation.html) for a detailed list of server requirements.
+Visit the [Search by Algolia server requirements documentation](https://github.com/WebDevStudios/wp-search-with-algolia/wiki/WP-Search-with-Algolia-plugin-Installation) for a detailed list of server requirements.

 = Where can I find Algolia documentation and user guides? =

-- For help setting up and configuring Search by Algolia please refer to the [user guide](https://community.algolia.com/wordpress/installation.html).
+- For help setting up and configuring WP Search with Algolia please refer to the [user guide](https://github.com/WebDevStudios/wp-search-with-algolia/wiki/WP-Search-with-Algolia-plugin-Installation).
-- For extending or theming the Autocomplete dropdown, see the [Autocomplete Customization guide](https://community.algolia.com/wordpress/customize-autocomplete.html).
+- For extending or theming the Autocomplete dropdown, see the [Autocomplete Customization guide](https://github.com/WebDevStudios/wp-search-with-algolia/wiki/Customize-the-Autocomplete-dropdown).
-- For extending or theming the Instant Search results page, see the [Search Page Customization guide](https://community.algolia.com/wordpress/customize-search-page.html).
+- For extending or theming the Instant Search results page, see the [Search Page Customization guide](https://github.com/WebDevStudios/wp-search-with-algolia/wiki/Customize-your-search-page).

 = Will it work with my theme? =

 Yes.
 This plugin will work with any theme, but the Instant Search results page may require some styling to make it match nicely.
-See the [Search Page Customization](https://community.algolia.com/wordpress/customize-search-page.html).
+See the [Search Page Customization](https://github.com/WebDevStudios/wp-search-with-algolia/wiki/Customize-your-search-page).

 = Where can I report bugs, request features, or contribute to the project? =